apoorvmahajan/M4/README.md

 * If the ip exists on the Bot list, the Decoy monkey keeps the request to itself.
 * If the ip exists on the User list, the request is forwarded to the main server.
-* if this is a new ip, a Captcha form is displayed.
+* If this is a new ip, a Captcha form is displayed.
 If the user passes the test, he is declared legitimate and the request is forwarded.